African-American Shakespeare Company: History

 Sherri Young, a graduate of the American Conservatory Theater's Master of Fine Arts Program in 1992, believed there was a problem with theatre companies and color-blind casting as well as the "expectation that they [actors of color] would stick to 'black plays' when they graduated".
 Young thought this was "inconceivable and unacceptable" which motivated her to create the African-American Shakespeare Company to provide opportunities for actors of color in mastering classical theatre.
+At the time, the Black-identified companies in the Bay Area were the Lorraine Hansberry Theatre, the Oakland Ensemble Theatre, and the Black Repertory Group.